wechuli/testing_deep_dive/intro-to-software-testing.md

 - The opposite of black-box testing is white-box testing.
 Here, the tester has intimate knowledge of the codebase and directly tests the code itself.
 White-box tests can test individual functions of the code, often looking at much more granular specs of the system than black-box tests.
 White-box tests access the code as code - checking that return values from functions are correct, ensuring that objects are instantiated properly - instead of looking at the system from a user's perspective.
 - **Grey-box testing**, as its name implies, is a hybrid approach between white and black-box testing.Grey-box testing involves accessing the system as a user (as a black-box tester would do), but with knowledge of the codebase and system (as a white-box tester would have).
 Using this knowledge, the grey-box tester can write more focused black-box tests.

+## Static and Dynamic Testing

+Another way of categorizing tests is to group them into static tests and dynamic tests.
+In dynamic tests, the system under test is actually running; the code is executed.

+A static test, by contrast, does not execute the code.
+Rather, it attempts to test aspects of the system without actually running the system.
+Examples of static testing would be running a linter or having somebody review the code manually without actually running it.